telefonicaid/fiware-cygnus/doc/installation_and_administration_guide/cygnus_agent_conf.md

 cygnusagent.sinks.hdfs-sink.type = com.telefonica.iot.cygnus.sinks.OrionHDFSSink
 # true if the grouping feature is enabled for this sink, false otherwise
 cygnusagent.sinks.hdfs-sink.enable_grouping = false
+# true if lower case is wanted to forced in all the element names, false otherwise
+cygnusagent.sinks.hdfs-sink.enable_lowercase = false
 # rest if the interaction with HDFS will be WebHDFS/HttpFS-based, binary if based on the Hadoop API
 cygnusagent.sinks.hdfs-sink.backend_impl = rest
 # Comma-separated list of FQDN/IP address regarding the HDFS Namenode endpoints